So, besides our ryokan stay in part 1, there was a lot of other things to do in Shiga Prefecture. Other things we did in and around Lake Biwa were…

 It’s been exactly 20 days since the anniversary of my first arriving at my apartment in Akashi to begin the JET Program.
 In that time– you know, I spent a long time sitting and staring at the screen, wondering what highlights to put to make it sound like I’ve had the experience of a lifetime in Japan.
 You know, “in that time, I’ve loved and lost, danced the night away in the neon streets of Dotonburi, watched the sun set over the hills of the origin of the world, and made relationships with people whom I’ll remember for the rest of my life.”
 Even then, I had to try really hard to make it sound like I really made the most of my time here.
 I didn’t.
 I also didn’t love and lose either, just wanted to sound poetic.
 But I still enjoyed this year more than any other out of my entire life.
 Instead of another wall of text let’s make a list of more things I’ve learned about myself, and about Japan, in my 365+ days here:

-- Nobody uses soap.
-Ever since I first noticed a teacher not wash his hands with soap after using the bathroom (rather just running water over his fingers for a few seconds), I can’t stop noticing it among everybody– in train stations, bars, homes, everywhere.
+Nobody uses soap.
+Ever since I first noticed a teacher not wash his hands with soap after using the bathroom (rather just running water over their fingers for a few seconds), I can’t stop noticing it among everybody– in train stations, bars, homes, everywhere.
 It’s the exception rather than the norm to see someone actually use soap when washing their hands.
 Some bathrooms, like at temples or older train stations, don’t even have hand soap at all.
 Why not have a bottle there, it’ll last years anyways.

 Japan can still be pretty dirty.
 For example, our school, over three decades old, has probably never been deep-cleaned aside from the daily dry-broom-pushing from the students.
 The toilets, including the teachers’, are also cleaned by the students, but that is done probably once a month or less.
 And since students clean them, well, how thorough and diligent would you be about school toilet cleaning if you were 14 years old?
 A lot of places are like this, with the idea that they are “ritually” clean (outside shoes have never made it in) rather than literally clean.
 Some districts, especially the nightlife ones, are absolutely filthy come morning time, with trash strewn all over the street.
 Nevertheless, outside of these old buildings or happening places, are still just as the stereotype of Japan is.
 Kirei!

 I still can’t speak Japanese.
 Immersion helps a lot, but I have been too lazy all the time.
 I was hoping to make JLPT N3 by this last July, but, well, I have no excuse other than that I’m worthless.
 I can mostly order at restaurants, but I’m hopeless in any kind of conversation.

-- Students are still incredibly well-behaved.
+Students are still incredibly well-behaved.
 The “worst” in-class behavior I ever witnessed was a group of boys who would purposely be out of sync/louder than everyone else when the class was repeating after me from the textbook.
 That’s it.

-- I still feel the same about teaching.
+I still feel the same about teaching.
 Before JET I had only the barest minimum of experience– just a few weeks here and there of volunteering.
 But when I did do it, I always enjoyed it, and I’m lucky enough that being in a teaching position has never made me nervous.
-A year later, I have a better grasp of what activities to do in class that work with the kids, and of what doesn’t, but my core approach still hasn’t changed.
-Be confident, make the kids like you, and try your best to make English fun.
+A year later, I have a better grasp of what activities to do in class that work with the kids, and of what doesn’t, but my core approach still hasn’t changed: be confident, make the kids like you, and try your best to make English fun.

 I still feel the same about Japan.Studying at Osaka University in the summer of 2014, being in Japan for the first time ever, was one of the highlights of my college career and indeed life.
 As I said in my personal statement for JET, hokey as it is, “I was awed by people’s friendliness, by the culture of mutual respect, and a rich history that spans thousands of years.”
 I still see evidence of it every single day.

 Without language, you’ll never know people’s true feelings.
 Of course, people hide their true feelings all the time, in all cultures.
 There are people who put on a public face and hide what they are really thinking and feeling, to the detriment of themselves and of forming potential intimate relationships.
 In Japan, it is widespread and prescribed as the correct course of action, as the two concepts are very clearly defined, named as honne (what you are really thinking) and tatemae (what you present to society, in order to preserve its harmony).

 Social interactions are all about “getting the hint.”
 For example, there is a teacher who I know for a fact dislikes me.
 Though they teach classes with me, they avoid speaking with me as much as possible, so I do my part to also avoid putting them in such a situation– for example, volunteering to go unlock the classroom first and wait for them there, so we don’t have to walk together.
 Before this, there had been a lot of subtle signs that I wasn’t able to pick up until a few months in, to be able to unequivocally conclude that they are not a fan of me.

-- Even with language, you probably might never know people’s true feelings.
+Even with language, you probably might never know people’s true feelings.
 After all, the concept of honne and tatemae reaches beyond merely a language barrier.
 It is a way of life and a way of keeping society running, in a collectivist nation where 98% of the people are Japanese.
 Even with Japanese friends who speak very good English, it’s really difficult to ever get them to admit anything negative.

 Many friendships are fleeting.
 I’m not just talking about with Japanese people.
 Being in a big, unfamiliar place, people tend to stick together with people like them, in order to feel safe, secure, and socially supported.
 You see this when first moving into the college dorms, or during study abroad programs.
 People are brought together by the context and excitement of where they are, which is why I feel you’ll often find yourself hanging out with people in Japan, Italy, Peru, or wherever that back home, you usually don’t hang out with or even get along with.
 I am fully aware that many people I meet here, I will probably never see again upon leaving this country.
 Nevertheless, I am always searching for genuine, deep emotional connections, but having a fun night out with strangers and acquaintances is always fun too.

 I’m glad I came here with more experience.
 Most JETs come straight out of college, and with that, I feel that among some there is a sense of entitlement and the idea that “the world should conform to ME!”
 It is a common complaint that we have to work during the summer, even when there is no class.
 We still get paid, yet people either want to get paid for not working, or pass up on free money by getting summer vacation like the students.
 Coming from a hustle-and-bustle, fast-paced industry as Hollywood, I’m incredibly thankful for how lenient this job can be.
 Yet, for many it’s still not enough.
 Complaints abound of working too much, working too little, or even about being so strictly expected to arrive on time.

 Coming here at all, and then recontracting, are two decisions I have zero regrets about.
 Though I still vaguely worry about what to do after this program, I am happier than I’ve ever been before.
 I don’t dread waking up in the morning– perhaps for the commute, yes, but for the actual job, not at all.
 I’m wholly satisfied with the work-life balance, of the workload, and the amount of interaction I get to have with the students.
 I only wish I could travel more, but that could be fixed at any time.
 I certainly have the freedom to.